|Program:||Conservation of the Laguna Grande Reserve in Guatemala, 2012-2013|

 Legal Safeguards for conserving the acquired property

-- All contracts for the acquisition of the property stipulate that the land will be acquired exclusively for conservation purposes.
-All contracts will be registered with the national land registry.
+- All contracts for the acquisition of the property stipulate that the land has been acquired exclusively for conservation purposes.
+All contracts are registered with the national land registry.

-- The property will be registered as a "Private Natural Reserve"; as such, the land will be a legally declared protected area and part of the Guatemalan System of Protected Areas.
+- The property is registered as a "Private Natural Reserve"; as such, the land will be a legally declared protected area and part of the Guatemalan System of Protected Areas.

-- FUNDAECO will register a Conservation Easement (Anotación Registral), which is a legally binding covenant stating that the property is dedicated exclusively to conservation purposes.
+- FUNDAECO registered a Conservation Easement (Anotación Registral), which is a legally binding covenant stating that the property is dedicated exclusively to conservation purposes.

-- One hectare of the property will be registered in the name of the International Conservation Fund of Canada; simultaneously, mutually binding conservation easements will be registered on the one-ha property and the remainder of the property.
+- One hectare of the property is registered in the name of the International Conservation Fund of Canada; simultaneously, mutually binding conservation easements are registered on the one-ha property and the remainder of the property.
 This will confer on ICFC the legal right to defend its conservation easement over the property in Guatemalan courts.

 Protection and management of the acquired property

-- FUNDAECO's office in the nearby city of Livingston is well equipped (vehicle, motorcycle, computers, etc.) and staffed and its personnel (a Coordinator, Accountant, educator, two social promotors, and one park guard) will manage the Reserve.
+- FUNDAECO's office in the nearby city of Livingston is well equipped (vehicle, motorcycle, computers, etc.) and staffed.
+Its personnel (a Coordinator, Accountant, educator, two social promotors, and one park guard) manage the Reserve.

-- FUNDAECO established an alliance with the local Community Association, Aj Rahonel Re li cho´ch.
+- FUNDAECO has an alliance with the local Qeqchi community association, Aj Rahonel Re li choch.
 Thus, all management, protection and visitor related activities will be closely coordinated with local communities and their representatives.
 Additionally, FUNDAECO will seek to create alternative incomes for local communities, mainly through ecotourism.
 This in turn will reduce the long term possibilities of illegal resource extraction.

 Further infoWe will be happy to supply further information on request. .